Info for Volunteers

 - Camp Cook – Behind every happy and hardworking trail crew is a Camp Cook serving hearty and nutritious meals.
 Preparing tasty dinners and keeping a safe, organized kitchen is imperative to the success of any MWA trail trip.
 Your support as a camp cook will ensure our crews remain productive and healthy.
 Visit our Camp Cook page to learn more.

 - Volunteer Photographer – Photos are one of the best ways to capture and share what happens on the trail.
 We need photos for our website, social media, and to document the work we do for our partners.
 If you take professional-quality photographs and are willing to lend your artistic perspective to our work, we'd love to have you come snap and share pictures.
-Learn more on the Volunteer Photographer webpage.
+Learn more on the Volunteer Photographer page.

 Volunteer Trail Crew project work typically falls into five categories.
 Some trips will focus solely on one work objective, while other projects may have two or more complimentary objectives.
 A project's webpage listing will include the type of work you can expect on a project.